We've got what you need

 Monitor for slugs from the offset, it is critical to manage slug pressure until second true leaf is formed.

 During the first year, fertilise the maize crop as you normally would.

 Approx. 1 kg N is required in the following years to produce 1 dt DM

 Following the harvest of maize, Silphium will benefit from an application of digestate.
 (This will fit within the regulations as you are applying to a growing crop.)
 We believe that a second application of digestate in early spring will be enough to sustain the crop.
 Applications must be made early to prevent damage to the stems.

 After the 10-15 years is up Silphium is easily destroyed using glyphosate or any other broad leaved herbicide that will combat Asteraceae species.

 It is advisable to follow the crop with a cereal or other gramineous crop so that any volunteers are easily dealt with.

 At present, the main use for Silphium is as silage for Anaerobic Digesters.
 It can also be used for animal feed.

-We also know that Silphium fibre can be used in packaging, although a UK market for this is still being established.
+Silphium fibre can be used in packaging, although a UK market for this is still being established.
 There are also many other applications of Silphium protein being explored, this strengthens our belief that Silphium is the crop of the future!